ataylor89/primes/README.md

 These are some really interesting questions in number theory.
 I thought that I would write them down.

 Both of these questions teach us about the importance of mathematical proof.
 Each question has an answer, a correct answer.
 Each question has an answer that can be verified by mathematical proof.

+## factor.py

+I wanted the file factor.py to be efficient, so I use the list of primes stored in primetable.pickle if it is sufficient.

+If the primetable.pickle file is not sufficient, or it doesn't exist, then I use the Sieve of Eratosthenes algorithm to generate a list of every possible prime factor.

+The prime factorization algorithm can be described in the following way:

+1. Let n be the number we are going to factor (n has to be a positive integer)
+2. Let primes be the list of possible prime factors of n (i.e., every prime number between 2 and n, inclusive)
+3. Let primefac be a hashmap that will eventually hold each prime factor and its frequency (degree)
+4. For each prime number p in primes:
+    4.1. if n is divisible by p:
+        primefac[p] = 0
+    4.2. while n is divisible by p:
+        4.2.1. n = n / p
+        4.2.2. primefac[p] += 1
+5. The prime factorization of n is now stored in the primefac hashmap, and it can be printed to standard output

+At the time of writing, the factor.py file has one positional argument (n) and two optional arguments (-t and -v).

+It can be invoked in the following ways:

+    python factor.py 100
+    {2: 2}, {5: 2}

+    python factor.py 100 -t
+    {2: 2, 5: 2}
+    Factored 100 in 0.02572798728942871 seconds

+    python factor.py 100 -t -v
+    {2: 2, 5: 2}
+    Factored 100 in 0.026175975799560547 seconds
+    The prime numbers were loaded from file

+In the last example, the prime numbers were loaded from file, because the primetable.pickle file exists, and it's sufficient.

+Unlike primetable.py, the factor.py file does not save the list of primes to file.
+(I don't want a large file to unexpectedly show up on the hard drive and take up disk space.)
+But it does load the primetable.pickle file when it exists.
+(I want the program to be efficient.)

+Now, I have used the word "algorithm" a number of times in this document.

+What is an algorithm?

+My family taught me that an algorithm is a list of instructions.
+We were able to describe the prime factorization method, above, as a list of instructions.
+Further up in this document, we were able to describe the Sieve of Eratosthenes algorithm, a little less formally, by giving the relevant instructions in two or three paragraphs of text.

+We have covered quite a bit of vocabulary in this document.
+Let's review.

+    1. An algorithm is a list of instructions.
+    2. A parser breaks a word, sentence, or file into its parts.
+        - A parser reads an input, deciphers the input, and produces a parse tree, which makes the input easier to work with.
+        - The built-in argparse library parses command-line arguments and options, and makes them easier to work with.
+    3. A sieve is a filter.
+        - A filter is a device that separates an input stream into two categories: what gets filtered in and what gets filtered out.
+        - The Sieve of Eratosthenes separates primes from non-primes, and so it acts as a sieve/filter.

+Honestly, I really enjoy mathematical programming, as well as computational science and computational mathematics.

+With an education in advanced arithmetic, it's possible to understand the RSA cryptography algorithm.

+Granted, that's not enough -- you also have to spend a lot of time studying the algorithm and making sense of it.
+But the algorithm makes use of modular arithmetic, byte arithmetic, and bit arithmetic, so knowing these subjects helps you understand the algorithm.

+This repository teaches us many valuable algorithms, including, the Sieve of Eratosthenes algorithm and the prime factorization algorithm.
+We use both of these algorithms in the factor.py file.

+In addition, this repository teaches us a lot about number theory.

+What is number theory, exactly?
+In my opinion, number theory is the study of numbers.

+Number theory is interesting for its own sake.
+We use numbers everywhere: in science, technology, engineering, mathematics, medicine, law, government, music, art, literature, and other fields.
+It is really useful to know more about numbers, since we use them so much.

+Number theory also has many applications to cryptography.
+Prime numbers, for example, are the basis of the RSA encryption algorithm.
+Prime numbers have useful properties in modular arithmetic, and we use these properties in the RSA encryption algorithm.

+That is one application of number theory... one application of prime numbers.
+But I'm sure there are many more.

+This repository is educational in some other regards.
+It teaches us about the argparse library, a built-in Python library.
+It also teaches us about the pickle library, and how it can be used to serialize an object to file.
+The pickle library is also built-in.

+I like how the repository contrasts C code with Python code.
+I am very fond of Java, Python, C, C++, and assembly.
+I use these languages very often.
+I also use web languages like HTML, JavaScript, and CSS.

+You can actually compare language features across different languages.
+Python has a built-in argparse library, which is very useful.
+But I think that C, C++, and Java are missing a built-in command-line parsing library.

+Python and Java have built-in GUI libraries, namely tkinter and Swing.
+But C and C++ are missing built-in GUI libraries.

+If you want to use a command-line argument parsing library in Java, C, or C++, you have to download it (at least, in the present).
+If you want to use a graphical toolkit in C or C++, you have to download it (GTK and gtkmm are two of my favorite options).

+You can see that the Python standard library is replete with features (command-line argument parsing, graphical toolkits, etc).
+The Java standard library is also flush with features (Swing is a very popular GUI framework).

+I think it's time to wrap this document up.
+Today is Thursday, December 25, 2025.
+It's Christmas Day.

+I would like to relax in the evening and watch a TV show or movie (or both).

+I watched a couple episodes of The Legend of Korra yesterday, on Christmas Eve.
+I might do that again, tonight.

+I'm a big fan of animated TV shows (also called anime).
+I like Pokemon, Yugioh, Avatar: The Last Airbender, The Legend of Korra, Voltron, Star Wars: Clone Wars, and many other animated shows.

+I also watch some live-action movies and TV shows (like Star Wars episodes I-IX).

+One of my favorite movies is White Fang, and that's a live-action movie.

+So... it's time to wrap things up.

+It's Christmas Day.
+I just finished cooking some food and I have a meal waiting for me.

+I have some projects lined up that I want to work on... projects in Java, Python, and C++.

+I'm excited to work on these projects.

+I wanted to write a fun, instructive readme for this repository, because there's a lot to say about prime numbers, number theory, and the Sieve of Eratosthenes algorithm.

+I wish everyone a Merry Christmas.
+(It's Christmas, so I thought I would say that.)

+Also, a Happy New Year.

+Thanks for reading,
+Andrew